fonturbel-lab/R_caffe/README.md

 #### Our social media :metal:

-Follow Fontúrbel's lab on [Twitter](https://twitter.com/IntegrativeEco) and [Instagram](https://www.instagram.com/integrative.ecolab) to see what's new.
+Follow Integrative Ecology lab on [Twitter](https://twitter.com/IntegrativeEco) and [Instagram](https://www.instagram.com/integrative.ecolab) to see what's new.

 ## Terms of use